eflautt/ga-data-science/lessons/lesson-15/readme.md

 <a name="introduction-timeseries"></a>
 ## Intro: What are (is) time series data?
 (20 mins)

 Time series data is any data where the individual data points change over time.
 This would be fairly common in most business data, we expect sales to change according to the seasons and trends.
-You will find this property in many social phenomena as well , it's been documented that there is traditionally more crime in the summer months.
+You will find this property in many social phenomena as well, it's been documented that there is traditionally more crime in the summer months.

 To be honest, _most_ datasets likely to have an important time component, but typically we assume that it's fairly minimal.
+If we are attempting to analyze salaries in an industry, it's clear that salaries shift over time and depending on the economic period.
+But, if we are examining the problem on a smaller scale (say 3-5 years) the effect of time on salaries is much smaller than say the industry or position.

 When it is not - we often need to focus on identifying the aspects of the data that are influenced by time and those that aren't.

-**Check** Have the students identify time components of previous datasets used in class
+Typically, our time series data will be a sequence of values and we will be interested in studying the changes in this series and how related the individual values are.
+How much does this weeks sales effect next weeks?
+How much does today's stock price effect tomorrow's.

+**Check** Have the students identify time components of previous datasets used in class.
+For example, the `stumbleupon` dataset.
+This is a collection of news stories and we are predicting which are ever-lasting.
+One piece of this is identifying current events stories, so it's likely we will have to retrain our model over time.
+In a previous regressions on sports statistics or salaries, we likely could include a time component if we have many measurements over a long time horizon.

 Time series analysis is useful for sales analysis, stock market trends, studying economic phenomena as well social science problems such as crime prediction.